-Dictation and Enhanced Dictation not working on a Mac computer, how to fix?
+Dictation and Enhanced Dictation not Working on a Mac Computer, How to Fix?

-People reported that the dictation feature did not work properly or stopped working altogether after they updated the operating system.
+People reported that the dictation feature did not work correctly or stopped working after updating the operating system.
 Although these issues appear after a system update, there are several methods to address these problems.

 Table of Contents:

 - List of quick tips on how to solve Dictation problems

 - Basic solutions for Dictation issues

 - Most common methods to solve Enhanced Dictation issues

 - An alternative method to solve Dictation issues